-When a poisonous species invades your house, hunting spiders all day is neither enjoyable nor safe.
-Spiders always find a way in, no matter how hard you try to keep them out in the first place.
+Spiders always seem to find a way in your home, no matter how hard you try to keep them out in the first place.
 The strongest motivation is, of course, food, but there are a few other elements that may entice a spider to your home.

 Spiders seek out locations that are close to food supplies and provide adequate protection from the elements.
 The ideal living circumstances may differ slightly per species.
 However, there’s a good probability that at least one kind of spider will thrive in your house’s environment.